 VHS Revival contemplates the night he stayed home, and the ramifications on the series at large

-By the late-1980s, sequels were not only everywhere, they were a given, particularly in the action and horror genres that dominated the home video market.
+By the late-1980s, sequels were not only everywhere, they were a given, particularly in the action and horror genres which dominated the home video market.
 For many low-budget filmmakers, sequels were a way to slash expenditure by saving on promotion and advertising.
-Thanks to the unbridled success of genre high-point Halloween, every Tom, Dick and Harry with a video camera was getting into the game, and investors were lining up at the prospect of stumbling upon their very own commercial goldmine.
-For those who were lucky enough to make a connection, sequels were the next natural step, be that making a sequel yourself, or, if you were truly lucky, flogging the rights to a major production company and reaping the financial benefits.
+Thanks to the unbridled success of genre high-point Halloween, every Tom, Dick and Harry with a video camera was getting into the game, and investors were lining up at the prospect of stumbling on their very own commercial goldmine.
+For those who were lucky enough to make a connection with the movie-going public, sequels were the next natural step, be that making a sequel yourself, or, if you were truly lucky, flogging the rights to a major production company and reaping the financial benefits.